Skip to content

 Localtonians wish a Happy Birthday to Lexington native John Young Brown Junior, born in 1933, the 55th Kentucky governor.

-December 28, 1943, Representative Andrew J. May confirmed he and associates bought 2,000 acres of timber on the Cumberland River and planned to cut it as soon as labor and machinery were available.
+December 28, 1943, Representative Andrew J. May confirmed he and associates bought 2,000 acres of timber on the Cumberland River and planned to cut it as soon as labor and machinery became available.
 The tract is near Partridge in Letcher County.

 On December 28, 1947, the Louisville Railway Company planned to replace all streetcars with gasoline busses within a month.
 The last working streetcar ran the Fourth-Queen route.